Enteee/duckpond.ch/_posts/2019-05-07-tofu-for-containers.md

 containers to run in environments where something is tampering with the Internet's public key infrastructure.
 I generally disagree that HTTPS scanning proxies are leveraging security in a network.
-They create a single point of failure, and considerably weaken a secure protocol design to protect privacy and confidentiality.
+They create a single point of failure and considerably weaken a secure protocol design to protect privacy and confidentiality.

 [`kamikaze`]:https://github.com/Enteee/kamikaze#readme
 [self-signed BadSSL]:https://self-signed.badssl.com